fedepaol/hugoblog/content/posts/evpn-systemd-unit.md

 ## Wrapping up

-This is another step in the direction of implementing a Provider Edge Router inside a kubernetes node, to provide connectivity that goes beyond extra networks.
+Having the flexibility of Kubernetes for handling the lifecycle of our EVPN pod is great, but comes with a limitation, as I wrote in the beginning.
+Having it running as a systemd unit allows to provide connectivity that goes beyond extra networks.

 Additionally, we revisited the architecture and how the components interact, providing a better separation of responsibilities.